tomcritchlow/tomcritchlow.github.io/_posts/2017-10-03-how-do-you-measure-good-content.md

 # Defining an audience and understanding their needs is also good...

-I've seen several examples of teams that tried to define an editorial mission without properly defining an audience.
+I've seen several examples of teams that tried to define an editorial mission without properly defining an audience (or audiences).
 And every time they came up short.
 Also from my state of content presentation, I love this [quote (actually a twitter thread) from Kyle Monson](https://twitter.com/kmonson/status/710129384494071808):

 > Whether your employer is a publisher, a brand, or an agency.
 If you’re making garbage, help them do better.
 The good ones will listen to you and incorporate your expertise.
 In my experience, most of them really do want to do it right.